 "The Citroen C3 Aircross is a quirky small SUV with cool looks, a cosy interior and plenty to like about the way it drives"

 - Touchscreen heater controls

-- Red is only ‘free’ paint colour
+- Only one ‘free’ paint colour

 Having been on sale since 2017, the C3 Aircross came in for a major refresh in 2021, when it gained a more purposeful look.
 Slim new headlights, new daytime running lights and a widened grille were ushered in, helping the Citroen appeal to those who may have preferred the Nissan Juke's more angular looks.
 Comfort and tech has also been improved, and the C3 Aircross is competitively priced, undercutting most of its rivals.